 This one's one of those things that is harder to do rather than to say.
 Whether you're a business owner, graphic artist, or blogger, aiming for perfection is not only unrealistic but also a waste of time because it's practically impossible.
 You'll reach a point of unhealthy obsession which hinders you from growing and learning.
 Instead, focus on continuous improvement which enables you to act quickly and avoid stalling.

 + Related post: How to Overcome Perfectionism + Free Worksheet

 18. Touching things twice

 Have you ever saved an invite without giving an answer?
-Or have you put off replying to someone's text?
-The time it takes you to close the "task loop" is called the holding pattern and this is definitely a waste of time.
+Or put off replying to someone's text?
+The time it takes you to close a "task loop" is called the holding pattern and this is definitely a waste of time.